i-dubits/tg-bot-style/README.md

 <img src="./imgs/landscape-test_conv.jpg" width="400"/>
 </p>

-Bot is written using [AIOGram](https://github.com/aiogram/aiogram) asynchronous framework.
+**Telegram bot** is written using [AIOGram](https://github.com/aiogram/aiogram) asynchronous framework.
 It is located in [bot](bot) folder.
 You should change paths in [config](bot/config.py) file in order to run it on your system.
 Do not forget to add your Telegram token as well.

-MAIN FILE for bot initialization - my_bot_ver_2.py
+Main entry point for bot initialization is [main.py](main.py) file.
+Bot name is "@style_transfer354_bot".